 All multi-lateral execution systems, both equity and non-equity, including all voice and hybrid systems, will have to be regulated as RMs, MTFs or OTFs.

 Fixed income and derivative markets will be the subject of far great transparency on both a pre- and post-trade basis.

 Duff & Phelps is an award-winning global provider of compliance and regulatory consulting services to the financial services industry.
 Clients consult our team of specialists at every stage of their business lifecycle to meet regulatory obligations and navigate the rapidly changing regulatory landscape.
 Our multidisciplinary team is drawn from leading financial institutions, regulators, government authorities, legal and advisory firms.

 Based in key financial centers, we are closely connected with regulators and industry associations so that our clients have the best available information on regulatory requirements and trends.
 We operate seamlessly across borders to provide clients with cross-jurisdictional advice and integrated expertise.

-With deep expertise in MiFID II requirements and implementation programmes, we are uniquely placed to assist your firm overcome MiFID II challenges and seize the opportunities presented by this far-reaching regulation.
+With deep expertise in MiFID II requirements and implementation programs, we are uniquely placed to assist your firm overcome MiFID II challenges and seize the opportunities presented by this far-reaching regulation.